 Skip to Content

-Monitoring seabirds at sea provides essential information to allow the UK to meet its national and international seabird conservation commitments (e.g. under the Birds Directive, Marine Strategy Framework Directive and OSPAR).
-Data from opportunistic surveys can contribute to understanding the drivers for changes in distribution pattern and relative abundance.
-Ferries and other commercial shipping are excellent, cost-effective repeat platforms for surveys covering the same sea area over long time periods.
+Monitoring seabirds at sea provides essential information to allow the UK to meet its national and international seabird conservation commitments (e.g. under the Birds Directive, Marine Strategy Framework Directive and OSPAR), and data from at-sea surveys can contribute to understanding the drivers for changes in seabird distribution patterns and relative abundance.
+Vessels of opportunity, such as ferries, are cost-effective platforms for surveys which cover the same area of sea over long periods of time, making them an excellent resource for seabird monitoring.

 Top